HasanMajdi/Unit2-HasanMajdi/README.md

 4. LCD screen is there to show the messages.
 5. The system allows the clients to use all English letters, all numbers, and SEND, DELETE, and SPACE are existed options
 6. The system is simple to use and considering Usability.
+7. The communication is simple and it doesn't require any additional knowledge

 SolutionOverview